JWST-Templates/Notebooks/README.md

 A nice feature of this script is that it won't time out, even when you query very large datasets.
 The script finds all the products matching your query, and generates a little bash script that you then run to get the products.

-Here's the script in action (wht a % to mark what to type ont he command line).
+Here's the script in action (wht a % to mark what to type on the command line).
 We said it was easy:
 ```
 % python JWST_API_Fetch_inBulk_templates.py 01355 nircam UNCAL
 Querying for program 01355